SiliconLabs/bluetooth_applications/bluetooth_ota_firmware_update_in_user_application/README.md

 | BRD4108A | [BG22 Bluetooth SoC Explorer Kit - BG22-EK4108A](https://www.silabs.com/development-tools/wireless/bluetooth/bg22-explorer-kit?tab=overview)    |
 | BRD4314A | [BGM220 Bluetooth Module Explorer Kit - BGM220-EK4314A](https://www.silabs.com/development-tools/wireless/bluetooth/bgm220-explorer-kit?tab=overview)    |

+## Connections Required ##

+- Connect the Bluetooth Development Kits to the PC through a compatible-cable.
+For example, a micro USB cable for the BGM220 Bluetooth Module Explorer Kit.

 ## Setup ##

-To test this application, you can either create a project based on a example project or start with an "Bluetooth - SoC Empty" project based on your hardware.
+To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

-### Create a project based on a example project ###
+### Create a project based on an example project ###

-1. From the Launcher Home, add the your hardware to MyProducts, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+1. From the Launcher Home, add your hardware to MyProducts, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project with filter "ota".

 2. Click **Create** button on the **Bluetooth - OTA Firmware Update in User Application** examples.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![create_project](images/create_project.png)

 3. Build and flash this example to the board.

-### Start with an "Bluetooth - SoC Empty" project ###
+### Start with a "Bluetooth - SoC Empty" project ###

 1. Create a **Bluetooth - SoC Empty** project for your hardware using Simplicity Studio 5.

-2. Since in this project we do not use Apploader for firmware upgrade, remove Apploader from your application
+2. Since in this project, we do not use Apploader for firmware upgrade, remove Apploader from your application

    - Open the Project Configurator (that is, open the .slcp file in your project and select the Software Components tab)